When you paint on a wall in the middle of the city, people want to talk to you.

 Ben Stone, the district's executive director, said that people clamored for a second round of murals after the first Open Walls project.
 The 22 murals from the first series add to the distinct character of the neighborhood, home to theaters, galleries, restaurants and studios.

 "I'd much rather pay someone to do a mural than put a big Station North sign out," said Stone.
 "We use it as a hook to get people to come in."

-But the second Open Walls project has met with some criticism.
+But the second Open Walls project has met with some controversy.
 Members of the activist group Luminous Intervention projected a short film on the wall outside of the Metro Gallery at the program's kickoff party to call attention to what they saw as an underrepresentation of female artists in the mural project.
-The film pointed out that 14 of original 15 murals were slated to be painted by male artists.
+Calling Open Walls a "sausage party," the film pointed out that 14 of the original 15 murals were slated to be painted by male artists.